glc12125/ML_for_trading/README.md

 ## Machine Learning for Trading by [UDACITY](https://www.udacity.com)

 Before watch the code I recommend you look through the courses.
-Try to write your own code and referenced my code expecially Project codes.
+Try to write your own code and reference only not copy it.
 GOOD LUCK!